FatimaGthB/final_project_web_scraping/README.md

 I also used the Requests library for the given URL to retrieve the HTML data returned by the server and store this data in a Python object and check the response to the request: if response.status_code == 200 then the request was successful.

+ for better readability , i define a clean_text function  to clean the output of unwanted characters

 #### 2. Data Storage and Retrieval: